2/3 Multisig

 To send, any party can use the usual transfer command, but the result will be a file named

-which must be sent to any 1 other signerThe other party commands
+multisig_beldex_txwhich must be sent to any 1 other signerThe other party commands

-and the file is updated with the signature.The completely signed file is pushed to the network with use of
+sign_multisig multisig_beldex_txand the file is updated with the signature.The completely signed file is pushed to the network with use of

-submit_multisig multisig_beldex_tx
+submit_multisig multisig_beldex_tx.

 Below is a step-by-step walkthrough.